 L-arginine also stimulates the secretion of growth hormone.
 This results in the production of insulin-like growth factor 1 (IGF-1).
-IGF-1 enhances protein synthesis and thus increases muscle development [R].
+IGF-1 enhances protein synthesis and thus increases muscle development .

-AAKG combines the potential benefits of both molecules, L-arginine and alpha-ketoglutarate.
+AAKG is claimed to combine the potential benefits of both molecules, L-arginine, and alpha-ketoglutarate.

 There is limited research regarding the combination of arginine and alpha-ketoglutarate Most of the reported benefits of this combination are anecdotal.

-The effects of supplementing with arginine alpha-ketoglutarate for 7 days were studied in 24 physically active men after performing resistance (DB-RCT).
+The effects of supplementing with arginine alpha-ketoglutarate for 7 days were studied in 24 physically active men after performing resistance training.
 Arginine alpha-ketoglutarate combined had no effects on heart rate, blood pressure, blood flow, or nitric oxide levels.
-However, the amount of L-arginine in the blood was increased [R].
+However, the amount of L-arginine in the blood was increased .

-Supplementing arginine alpha-ketoglutarate (300 mg) in 16 healthy men did not provide any performance enhancing benefit, regardless of their exercise training status (DB-RCT) [R].
+Supplementing arginine alpha-ketoglutarate (300 mg) in 16 healthy men did not provide any performance-enhancing benefit, regardless of their exercise training status .

-In a randomized controlled trial in 12 trained men, AAKG did not improve muscle endurance or significantly affect the blood pressure response to anaerobic work [R].
+In a clinical trial on 12 trained men, AAKG did not improve muscle endurance or significantly affect the blood pressure response to anaerobic work .

-In a randomized controlled trial in 35 resistance trained men, arginine was safe and well tolerated and positively influenced muscular strength and peak power performance.
-AAKG did not influence body composition or aerobic capacity [R].
+In another trial on 35 resistance-trained men, arginine was safe and well-tolerated and positively influenced muscular strength and peak power performance.
+AAKG did not influence body composition or aerobic capacity .

 Although there is limited evidence that the combination of arginine alpha-ketoglutarate has health benefits, the individual molecules L-arginine and alpha-ketoglutarate have been researched for their health benefits.